CrocAx/database-reports/CookingDB/Documentation.md

 ### Description of the database

 The database is designed to store information about food recipes.

 The database has the following tables:

 - Recipes
 - Ingredients
 - CookingHardware
-- RecipesIngredients
+- RecipesIngredient
 - Instructions
 - RecipesHardware
 - AlternativeRecipes